“My kingdom is not of this world.” What did Jesus mean?

 He was heir to the throne of King David.
 Wise men had recognized Him as a King at birth.
-The people proclaimed Him the highest son of David when He entered Jerusalem.1 He preached a kingdom at hand2 and told us to do the same.3 He took,4 gave,5 and appointed6 the Kingdom.
+The people proclaimed Him the highest son of David when He entered Jerusalem.
+He preached a kingdom at hand and told us to do the same.
+He took, gave, and appointed the Kingdom.

-He said he would not eat again until He did so with them in the Kingdom with all things fulfilled8 ---and then He did eat,9 because all things were fulfilled,10 that Kingdom was there, and the power came11 when they were in Jerusalem as He said it would be, with all power.12
+He said he would not eat again until He did so with them in the Kingdom with all things fulfilled ---and then He did eat, because all things were fulfilled, that Kingdom was there, and the power came when they were in Jerusalem as He said it would be, with all power.

 The word world in today's society might conjure up a picture of a blue planetary globe hanging marble like in the blackness of space like a photograph from the moon, but when the gospel was preached, man's viewpoint of earth had not reached such astronomical heights.
 There are many different words in the New Testament that are translated into the single English word 'world'.